What Is Fractionated Coconut Oil?

 All four of these coconut oils are solid at cold temperatures but are classified as liquid coconut oil when heated.
 They are a popular ingredient for cooking.
 Refined coconut oil has the most neutral taste and can withstand the highest heats, due to the more aggressive extraction process.

-As you progress down this list, coconut oil maintains more coconut flavor, but can withstand less heat.
+There are also other types such as and s you progress down this list, each maintains more , but can withstand less heat.

-Fractionated Coconut oil is not on this list.
+Fractionated Coconut oil is not on the list for cooking oil.
 That’s because it’s made by a different extraction process, and you’re more likely to find it in a cosmetics store than out grocery shopping.